jhenze-fontys-dev/Project_ArtGallery/react_crash_course.md

 ------------------------------------------------------------------------

 ## 📌 2.
-Install TailwindCSS v3 (Required for the 2024 course)
+Install TailwindCSS v3 (Required for the 2024 Course)

 **Timestamp: 26:50 in the video**

-Because Tailwind v4 is now the default but the course uses v3, install the correct version manually:
+Install the correct Tailwind version:

 ``` bash
 npm install -D tailwindcss@3.4.1 postcss autoprefixer